divijghose/firedrake/Firedrake-meeting-2023-11-22.md

 ## JB: Public interface to GC
 This is PR 3152 below.
 CW suggests this is worth wider discussion.
 JB thinks this should really only be a semi-public interface, excessive calls to this functionality will be disastrous for performance!

+## CW: Docs currently failing, what's the status of the fix?

 ## Merge PRs

 - PB: [FIAT #54](https://github.com/firedrakeproject/fiat/pull/54)